oleg-shilo/cs-script.vscode/README.md

     - Converting/Building a script into an assembly or a self contained executable.
     - Inclusion of the dependency scripts via CS-Script directives:
         - Importing other C# scripts
-        - Referencing assemblies either explicitly or implicitly via automatic resolving namesspaces into assemblies
+        - Referencing assemblies either explicitly or implicitly via automatic resolving namespaces into assemblies
         - Referencing NuGet packages

 - _**Portability**_<br>
 The extension is supported on all OSs where VSCode can run.

+### **Roadmap**
+- Add support fro C# 7 just out of box. (**_Done in v1.2.0_**)
+- Add toolbar buttons for most frequent CS-Script commands. (**_Done in v1.2.0_**)
+- Adding a [custom view](https://code.visualstudio.com/updates/v1_13#_custom-views) containing all script dependencies (e.g. imported scripts, DLLs)
+- Integrate CS-Script specific autocompletion with default C# one.
+- Integrate CS-Script run/debug commands with teh default launch actions.
+- Allow fall-back autocompletion (similar to Sublime Text) when OmniSharp is not activated.
+- Allow OmniSharp autocompletion to be integrated without loading the folder.
+May not be possible due to the OmniSharp limitations.

 <hr>